hghcomphys/pantea/README.rst

 Description
 -----------
-JAXIP is an optimized Python library on basis of `JAX`_ that helps in the development of emerging machine learning interatomic potentials for use in computational physics, chemistry, material science.
-These potentials are necessary for conducting large-scale molecular dynamics simulations of complex materials at the atomic level with ab initio accuracy.
+JAXIP is an optimized Python library on basis of `JAX`_ that enables development of emerging machine learning interatomic potentials for use in computational physics, chemistry, material science.

-JAXIP is designed to *develop* potentials for use in molecular dynamics simulations, rather than a package for *performing* the simulations themselves.
+These potentials are necessary for conducting large-scale molecular dynamics simulations of complex materials with ab initio accuracy.

 .. _JAX: https://github.com/google/jax

 Documentation: https://jaxip.readthedocs.io.

 Main features
 -------------